remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 One advantage of this style is learning how to interact with github.
 Even simple pulls and commits are things I never really had to do, so its nice to least know what's happening when trying to speak to DevOps teams.

+The most obvious advantage is security.
+Lots of the WYSIWYG CMS's get interesting once you add plugins and that's when you add vulnerabilities.
+Static pages are just that, static pages.
+You can get "dynamic" enough with the features i Jekyll and that's good enough for me.
+Besides, how embarassing would it be to have my security notes webpage spamming people because it was compromised?

 ## Why Jekyll?

 I found Jekyll to be pretty well documented with plenty of templates and site examples to copy and choose from.
 [This](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) site was the first guide I followed, but you take pretty much their entire site layout and then I found it difficult to add and change things without breaking the template \(this may be entirely my fault\).